usnistgov/SAMURAI/docs/acquisition/creating_apertures.rst

         - For other setups, it may be desirable to change this frame of reference or ensure that the positions are built with this offset in mind

-- The **z-axis** is in/out when looking from behind the robot which is typically the propogation direction when using a horn antenna.
+- The **z-axis** is in/out when looking from behind the robot which is typically the propagation direction when using a horn antenna.

 These axes can be seen with a representation of the robot on an optical table below.